Debate heats up over how countries tax Big Tech companies

 The talks are about how to allocate part of a company's revenue to the country where its services are used, so that government there could benefit from the taxes.

 The two-day meeting is to assess where things stand and no final decision is expected.
-But OECD Secretary General Angel Gurria has said a deal must be found by the middle of this year to keep a tax war from turning into a trade war that the world economy doesn't need.
+OECD Secretary General Angel Gurria said in an opening speech that it was crucial to reach a deal by mid-2021.

+“The important of reaching an agreement is increasing by the day," he said.
+Over 40 countries are considering or planning unilateral digital taxes, and “if they do, then there will be this retaliation, we will turn a tax tension into a trade tension, maybe into a trade war... when we need the opposite."

 Said KMPG's Corwin: “A lot of the countries have said, we’re holding for the OECD to get to an agreement, but the combination of the politics on the ground of wanting to impose these taxes, as well as the fiscal demands of the financial fallout of the pandemic, is increasing the pressure for governments to act."